 As a spectator in a room, you can not interact with game objects.
-You need to take a seat (click one of the color ‘+’ at the upper part of the screen).
+You need to take a seat if available (mouse over one of the colors at the upper part of the screen and click the ‘+’).

-Why can I not put an object into the hand by dragging it to the bottom of the screen?
+Why can I not put an object into my hand by dragging it to the bottom of the screen?

 - Check if your hand is hidden or not (press H on your keyboard).

 - Some game objects might be restricted by the designer of the game so that they cannot be put into your hand.

 - Also, in some games, the hand is disabled completely.